kelvinmaina01/kelvinmaina01/README.md

 **🎓 AM ON A JOURNEY TO BECOME A SENIOR SOFTWARE ENGINEER AND PRODUCT ARCHITECT**

-*Building intelligent systems across healthcare AI, autonomous agents, and data platforms*
+*Building intelligent systems across healthcare AI,Legal Tech, SME Financing, autonomous agents, and data platforms*

 </div>